Direct-Effect Risk Minimization for Domain Generalization: Preliminaries

-where $\mathbb{P}^{e_{S}}(z) \times \mathbb{P}^{e_{T}}(z) \neq 0$. \end{definition} By definition, we consider a direct acyclic graph (DAG) describing the data generation process (see Figure \ref{cg}), where the pathways from $Y$ to $X$ are composed of two parts: $Y \rightarrow X$ and $Y \rightarrow Z \rightarrow X$.
+By definition, we consider a direct acyclic graph (DAG) describing the data generation process (see Figure \ref{cg}), where the pathways from $Y$ to $X$ are composed of two parts: $Y \rightarrow X$ and $Y \rightarrow Z \rightarrow X$.
 In causal inference, the former is referred to as the \emph{direct effect} of $Y$ on $X$, while the latter is referred to as the \emph{indirect effect}. $Z$ is a child of the environment $E$, which leads to the indirect effects varying with the environment.
-To obtain models that can generalize across different domains under correlation shift, we need to cut off the indirect effect pathway and force the model to learn the reversed mapping of the robust direct effects. }
+In a supervised learning setting, models are trained to learn the reversed process of the data generation process, \ie $X \rightarrow Y$ or $X \rightarrow Z \rightarrow Y$.
+To obtain models that can generalize across different domains under correlation shift, we need to cut off the indirect effect pathway ($Y \rightarrow Z \rightarrow X$) and force the model to learn the reversed mapping of the robust direct effects ($Y \rightarrow X$).

 { It is worth noting that in fact there is often only a correlation between the label $Y$ and the mediator $Z$.
 For example, the presence of a cow does not lead to the presence of grass.
 For the model, however, it is reasonable to interpret this correlation as an indirect causal effect in the absence of human knowledge.
 Under this interpretation, all confounders between $Y$ and $X$ can be included by $Z$, thus there are no unblocked backdoor pathways \cite{pearl2009causality} between $Y$ and $X$.
 Our description of the data generation process under correlation shifts and the DAG are general in nature and consistent with other recent works like \cite{wang2022causal}. }